appcanary/blog/source/drafts/security-broken.html.markdown

 You've probably heard of this.
-Huge tracts of the Internet were down because the DNS provider Dyn faced a massive Denial of Service attack from the [Mirai botnet](https://krebsonsecurity.com/2016/10/hacked-cameras-dvrs-powered-todays-massive-internet-outage/), which takes advantage of Internet of Things devices like cameras, toasters and TVs.
+Huge tracts of the Internet were down because the DNS provider Dyn faced a massive Denial of Service attack from the [Mirai botnet](https://krebsonsecurity.com/2016/10/hacked-cameras-dvrs-powered-todays-massive-internet-outage/), which takes advantage of Internet of Things devices like cameras and DVRs.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">&quot;Oh &amp; also, evil sorcerers crippled our divination network Friday by getting millions of coffee makers &amp; lightswitches to shout real loud&quot; <a href="https://t.co/OPhdOJLwc1">https://t.co/OPhdOJLwc1</a></p>&mdash; Max Gladstone (@maxgladstone) <a href="https://twitter.com/maxgladstone/status/790890882543288320">October 25, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>